 Herbal supplements aren’t new — plants have been used for medicinal purposes for thousands of years.
 But herbal supplements generally haven’t been subjected to the same scientific scrutiny and aren’t as strictly regulated as medications.

 For example, although makers of herbal supplements must follow good manufacturing practices — to ensure that supplements are processed consistently and meet quality standards — they don’t have to get approval from the Food and Drug Administration (FDA) before putting their products on the market.

 Yet all herbs — including herbal supplement products labeled as “natural” — can have medication-like effects.
 Anything strong enough to produce a positive effect, such as lowered cholesterol or improved mood, is also strong enough to carry risk.

-So it’s important to investigate potential benefits and side effects of herbal supplements before you buy.
+So it’s important to investigate the potential benefits and side effects of herbal supplements before you buy them.
 And be sure to talk with your doctor, especially if you take medications, have chronic health problems, or are pregnant or breast-feeding.

 Are herbal supplements safe?